-From the international travelling circus of Formula One to the Rolex 24 Hours of Daytona in the hot and beautiful South East coast of the United States, Hype Energy has a busy calendar for 2018.
+Hype Energy has a busy calendar for 2018, ranging from the international travelling circus of Formula One.
+To the Rolex 24 Hours of Daytona in the hot and beautiful South East coast of the United States.
 The 56th Rolex 24 to take place at Daytona, we’ll give you a run down of what to expect this weekend, and what you need to know.

-Taking place in Daytona, Florida, the world famous endurance race kicks off this Saturday, 27th and Hype Energy will be following the Performance Tech Motorsport Team throughout the whole weekend.
+This Saturday, 27th, the world-famous endurance race kicks off in Daytona, Florida.
+Hype Energy will be closely following the Performance Tech Motorsport Team throughout the entire weekend.

 Watching or attending the 24 Hours of Daytona?
 Let us know on social media at twitter.com/hypeenergy!